 Big Green Egg Company History

 In contrast to the recent origins of pellet grills, Big Green Egg’s kamado-style grills are a modern-day revamping of centuries-old technology.
 America was introduced to these curiously low-tech clay cookers that delivered amazing barbecue results when servicemen brought them home from Asia after World War II.

 It should come as no surprise then that Big Green Egg’s founder, Ed Fisher, was one of these returning American servicemen.
 Getting his legs under him as an entrepreneur in the 1970s, Ed began importing kamado grills from sources in southeast Asia.

-The first Big Green Eggs were almost unchanged from their primitive origins, making them fairly fragile and prone to cracking after heavy use.
-Fast forward to years of research and development later, and the Egg incorporated ceramics based on materials originally destined for use in NASA space programs.
+The first Big Green Eggs were almost unchanged from their primitive origins, making them fairly fragile and prone to cracking after heavy use, especially the dome.
+Fast forward to years of research and development later, and the Egg incorporated ceramic components based on materials originally destined for use in NASA space programs.

 Now available in seven sizes, including the Large Egg,the MiniMax, and the Mini,the Big Green Egg continues to be a favorite of home grillers who are dedicated to more traditional cooking methods.
 But with the judicious addition of modern technologies, these old-school grills perform better than at any time in their history.
 To top it off, Big Green Egg backs these products so much that each one comes with a limited lifetime warranty.

 Traeger Grill Vs Green Egg: How to Choose the Right Grill for You